Snowton/lost-and-found/README.md

 #### Installing

-I followed https://jgefroh.medium.com/a-guide-to-using-nginx-for-static-websites-d96a9d034940 and some stackoverflow pages.
+I followed https://jgefroh.medium.com/a-guide-to-using-nginx-for-static-websites-d96a9d034940 and some stackoverflow pages to get through this mess.

-If it's an EC2, do `amazon-linux-extras install nginx1`.
+If it's an EC2, do `amazon-linux-extras install nginx1` to install nginx.

 #### Server files

+Go to the nginx directory.

 ```
 cd /etc/nginx